-Commitments are outlined in Note 7 of the audited consolidated financial statements.
+Commitments are outlined in Note 5 of the Financial Statements.

 The Company is also required to pay the annual United States Bureau of Land Management assessment fees, state and county filing and recording expenses, property taxes, advance minimum royalty and underlying lease payments, as applicable, associated with the Red Hill properties in order to maintain the Barrick and Wilson Properties in good standing.
 Such costs will form part of the Company's exploration expenditures.